 How to Align Your Sales Process with the Buyer’s Journey

-Part of improving sales enablement and maintaining a strong customer-focus is being aware of the buyer’s journey and how it aligns with your sales process.
+Being aware of your buyer’s journey and how it aligns with your sales process can help improve sales performance.

 • Improve the buyer experience